 Our certificate of incorporation also requires that any action required or permitted to be taken by our stockholders must be taken at a duly called annual or special meeting of stockholders and may not be taken by written consent.
-In addition, special meetings of our stockholders may be called only by the board of directors, the chairman of the board or the president, or by any holder of 10% or more of our outstanding common stock.
-We also have implemented a stockholders' rights plan, which is called by some people a "poison pill," which could make it uneconomical for a third party to acquire our company on a hostile basis.
+In addition, special meetings of our stockholders may be called only by the board of directors, the chairman of the board or the chief executive officer.
+We also have implemented a stockholders' rights plan, which is also called a "poison pill," which could make it uneconomical for a third party to acquire our company on a hostile basis.
 These provisions, as well as Delaware law and other of our agreements, may discourage certain types of transactions in which our stockholders might otherwise receive a premium for their shares over then current market prices, and may limit the ability of our stockholders to approve transactions that they think may be in their best interests.
-In addition, our board of directors has the authority to fix the rights and preferences of and issue shares of preferred stock, which may have the effect of delaying or preventing a change in control of Isis without action by our stockholders.
+In addition, our board of directors has the authority to fix the rights and preferences of and issue shares of preferred stock, which may have the effect of delaying or preventing a change in control of our company without action by our stockholders.